excel

 Mastering the navigation of large datasets in Excel is essential for data analysis.
 One common challenge is keeping headings visible while scrolling through rows of data.

-Excel offers features like 'Freeze Panes' to address this issue, enhancing readability and productivity.
-However, alternative platforms may provide more efficient solutions.
+Excel offers features like 'Freeze Panes' to address this issue, but these manual configurations can be tedious and time-consuming.

 Keeping Headings Visible in Excel